WLAN-Pi/developers/style/WORKFLOW.md

 So, this meaning you should have some hope that your hotfix or feature works as intended.
 It would be a good idea to format, lint, and test the code at this stage.

-Thus, you should not make changes to the `changelog` until you are ready to deploy.
+Thus, don't push changes to the `changelog` until you are ready to deploy.

 ## Setup development environment

+In general:

 1. Clone repo
-2. Create virtualenv
+1. Create virtualenv
-3. Install wheel and setuptools in virtualenv
+1. Install wheel and setuptools in virtualenv
-4. Install package into virtualenv with extras
+1. Install package into virtualenv with extras

 ```bash
 git clone git@github.com:WLAN-Pi/wlanpi-app.git